unmeshrulz/docs/developer/getting-started.rst

 Whether you are creating a new application on DronaHQ or integrating an existing HTML5 application with DronaHQ , you need to -

 	- have a registered |DronaHQ| account.
-	- add the |dronahq.js|, the DronaHQ javascript SDK, to your application.
+	- add |dronahq.js|, the DronaHQ javascript SDK, to your application.

 .. |DronaHQ| raw:: html